Yukieos/Yukieos/README.md

 - I am currently working at **Greenbit AI** as AI software engineer, and **Columbia Build Lab (Hangry)** as a full stack engiener.
-- I am also an Undergraduate Research Assistant at **Columbia Engineering's CRIS Lab and DAPLab building AI agents and reinforcement learning related training**.

 ---